dbuschman7/dbuschman7.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome
 ---

-This is a landing site for me to show I own the lightspeed7.me domain and have it resolve without having ot host anything serious.
+This is a landing site for me to show I own the lightspeed7.me domain and have it resolve without having to host anything serious.

 Enjoy!